lati111/laravel_datatables/readme.md

 ```

+#### Creating a load indicator
+To give the dataprovider a smoother feeling while loading, you can add a load indicator by adding it's ID to the `data-spinner-ID` attribute on the dataprovider.
+When set every time loading occurs the load indicator is shown instead of the body.
+The load indicator can also be customized by adding one of the below attributes.
+- `data-hide-body`: Indicates that the body should be hidden during loading.
+When set to false the load indicator AND the body are visible.
+False by default.

 ## Templates
 This package comes with a number of pre-defined implementations you can use if they suit your purposes.